jaicab/caballe.ro/src/site/case-studies/moteefe.md

 ![UX](/images/case-studies/moteefe/user-flow.png)

-During these initial discussions, it was decided we will rebuild the app from scratch, in stages and in React.
+After a few days of strategic discussions and product research, it was decided we should rebuild the app from scratch, in stages and in React.

 Solutions: